County Heat and Health Profile Reports

 Heat-related illness and deaths can be avoided by spending time in air conditioning.

-Each county report highlights the importance of spending a few hours in a cool or air-conditioned place to reduce the impact of heat on health.
+Each report highlights the importance of spending a few hours in a cool or air-conditioned place to reduce the impact of heat on health.
 Learn more about New York State Cooling Assistance and the Essential Plan Cooling Program through NY State of Health.
 In the absence of air-conditioning at home or work, cooling centers in the community are a valuable resource for cooling down during a heat wave.
 The profile contains links to information about places to get cool in each county.